 An alternative to surgery to the nose is to use dermal filler – known as a ‘non surgical rhinoplasty’ or ‘non-surgical nose job’.
-Dermal filler in the nose can make the nose smoother and more elegant, as shown in the artistic representation above.
-By placing dermal filler in the bridge of the nose it can reduce the appearance of bumps and can project the nose forwards.
+Dermal filler in the nose can make the nose smoother and more elegant.
+Placing dermal filler in the bridge of the nose it can reduce the appearance of bumps and can project the nose forwards.

 Nose dermal filler is only available at Cityskin Melbourne and NOT in Sydney.